 It’s not just users who will take notice, however; Google likes to see completed profiles, too.
 The extra information you provide helps Google understand what you can offer, display your profile in relevant searches, and prioritize your profile overall.

-We used this strategy, amongst the others discussed in this post, when helping Texas attorney Steward J. Guss with his profile, which now ranks in the top of the 3-pack for “Houston car accident lawyer.”
+We used this strategy, amongst the others discussed in this post, when helping Texas attorney Stewart J. Guss with his profile, which now ranks in the top of the 3-pack for “Houston car accident lawyer.”
 Included in this completed profile are accurate hours, contact information, and in-depth questions and answers that visitors would find useful.

 When it comes to having a “complete” profile, this is what we recommend for best results: